syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Port.md

-> Note: Port’s constraints property is manipulated by using bitwise operations.
+N> Port’s constraints property is manipulated by using bitwise operations.
 For more information about bitwise operations, see_ Bitwise Operations.